BryanBoule/HousePrices/README.md

 Rstudio.

 ## Usage
-I did this competition to harness my skills and experience a data science project from scratch, after the titanic competition, I wanted to train on a regression problem.
+I did this competition to harness my skills and experience a data science project from scratch, after the titanic competition, I wanted to harness my skills on a regression problem.